-I can hardly believe I’m writing this blog post already but the time has come where we are back to school already.
-With back-to-school comes a list about 20 miles long…things to arrange, buy, print, copy, laminate, and so on.
-There is no one easy way to get it all done, but I’m hoping this … More Back to school organisational ideas
+I can hardly believe I’m writing this blog post but the time has come where we are back to school.
+With the chaos of going back-to-school comes a list about 20 miles long…things to arrange, buy, print, copy, laminate, and so on.
+There is no one easy way to get it all done, but I’m … More Back to school organisational ideas

 Good evening everyone, I have wanted to upload this blog post for a few weeks now but with the busy whirlwind of school life at this time of year and all of my assignments due for college, I didn’t have much spare time!
 I am looking forward to uploading a few posts about what I … More Skype in my classroom